agroce/tstl/README.md

 http://www.cefns.nau.edu/~adg326/nfm15.pdf and
 http://www.cefns.nau.edu/~adg326/issta15.pdf, with some implementation details or concepts that are not present in the more up-to-date and complete paper.
+In particular, the NFM paper, "A Little* Language for Testing" has a deprecated syntax and other issues, but is the most concise explanation of the core TSTL idea: a DSL embedding a full programming language, designed to make testing (and building testing tools) easy.

-There is a more recent paper describing the "normalization" idea in more detail, http://www.cefns.nau.edu/~adg326/issta17.pdf, as well as a tool paper describing how to use TSTL's test manipulation commands (http://www.cefns.nau.edu/~adg326/issta17tool.pdf).
+There is a more recent paper describing test normalization, a feature unique to TSTL, in more detail, http://www.cefns.nau.edu/~adg326/issta17.pdf, as well as a tool paper describing how to use TSTL's test manipulation commands (http://www.cefns.nau.edu/~adg326/issta17tool.pdf).